-In the Chart or Combo Views (available when you have purchased and connected a GPS Receiver), there are several cartography-related functions that you can access using various keys.
+In the Chart or Combo Views there are several cartography-related functions that you can access using various keys.

 Chart View with Cursor Present

 Panning: Use the 4-WAY Cursor keys to move the chart around on the display in the direction of the key being pressed.
 When you do this, a bull's eye cursor is drawn at the center of the screen and is linked to the boat by a gray line, even if the boat is off the screen.
 At the same time, the temperature and speed boxes in the lower left corner are replaced with the distance and bearing from the boat to the cursor position and the latitude/longitude coordinates of the cursor.